-Nick and Dariece are the couple behind Goats On The Road and the bi-weekly column on Credit Walk.
+Nick and Dariece are the couple behind Goats On The Road.
 Their website is designed to show others how to turn their travels into a lifestyle.
 Masters at making money abroad, they’ve been on the road since 2008 and have explored some of the least visited places on earth, finding adventure wherever they go.

 We spent a month backpacking in Iran, arriving from Turkey at the Bazargan border, travelling east to Mashhad and then south through the deserts.
 The most memorable aspect of Iranian life for me is the generosity and warm welcoming people.
 They are simply one of the friendliest bunch of people you could wish to meet.

 As a foreigner there you will stand out a mile and you will be approached by lots of curious locals, inviting you for tea, for dinner, to stay with them, to tour their Mosques.
 In the end we had to turn down many offers as it was overwhelming, but our favourite home-stay came in the western town of Shahr-e Kord.

 If you go to Iran and are invited into someone’s home – say yes!
 It’s the most rewarding experience you can wish for.